Bain's Behavioral Interview: The 45-Minute, 8-Question Format (2026)

 - Show judgment about people.
 Bain weighs empathy and team awareness heavily, answers that are operationally correct but humanly cold score below answers that handle both.

 In other words: backward questions test what you have done; forward questions test how you think.
 You need both muscles.
+The forward half rewards the same top-down reflex covered in how to structure a case in 60 seconds: name the priorities first, then sequence the moves.

 Preparing the Backward Half